 Keeping your body healthy may lower your risk of a miscarriage.
 Before getting pregnant, it is a good idea to have counseling about the risks, including the importance of staying healthy and avoiding caffeine, alcohol, and recreational drugs.

 Miscarriage is a serious health issue.
-Ask your doctor about alternative therapies that may help you stay healthy during pregnancy, and never take any herb or supplement while you are pregnant without first checking with your doctor.
+Ask your doctor about alternative therapies that may help you stay healthy during pregnancy.
+Never take any herb or supplement while you are pregnant without checking with your doctor first.

 Nutrition and Supplements

 These nutritional tips can help you stay healthy before and during pregnancy: